 So, what’s the new Paleo Solution in Wired to Eat?
 The first step is to figure out where you’re at so you can manipulate your environment to push you back the other way towards optimal.
 This is the essence of Personalised Nutrition that is central to the book.

-The key factor is to understand when it comes to low carb and blood sugars is that if exceeded your liver’s ability to process and store sugar we need to give it a break for a while.
+The key factor in low carb and blood sugars is that if your liver’s ability to process and store sugar exceeds, we need to give it a break for a while.
 Meanwhile, if you’re insulin sensitive, you may benefit more from tweaking your diet towards more whole, unprocessed carbs and less fat.

 Reverse engineering Optimal Foraging Theory

 A while back, after hearing Robb discuss Optimal Foraging Theory, I wrote the blog post, Energy Density, Food Hyper Palatability and Reverse Engineering Optimal Foraging Theory, to combine my nutritional analysis with Rob’s insights.